epi052/feroxbuster-docs/content/docs/Examples/resume-scan.md

 ## Configure name of the state file

-To override the naming convention with something custom pass the enviroment variable `STATE_FILENAME` with it's value having the name you want to use for the state file.
+To override the naming convention with something custom, pass the environment variable `STATE_FILENAME` with its value having the name you want to use for the state file.
 You can even define a path where the state file will be saved instead of the same directory.

 ### Windows example